 - Ecological: ground is cursed, thorns and thistles.

 - Criminal: murder (see: Genesis 4).

 Our first need is to be forgiven by our Creator and restored to fellowship with Him (see: I Timothy 2:3-6).
-When this happens, it becomes the starting point for breaking cycles of destructive behavior.
+This is the starting point for breaking cycles of destructive behavior.